Kiruna: Early history

 Before the design for the settlement had been accepted, houses were built in a disorganized manner with illegal slums similar to those in the other mining town, Malmberget, 80 km south of Kiruna.
 Also, provisional buildings served as a church, a school, a hospital, a hotel and a police station.
 However, official residences were built at a high pace, and when the king opened the railway in 1903, all illegal residences and most other provisional buildings had been demolished and replaced.
 The very first building, B:1, is preserved and can be seen at Hjalmar Lundbohmsgården.
 In 1899, 18 people were registered as living in soon-to-be Kiruna.
 This increased to 222 in 1900, 7,438 in 1910 and 12,884 in 1930.

 The residences did not fully keep up with this rapid growth; by 1910, there were 1,877 official rooms and some unrecognised residences, which meant that an average of three to four people lived in a single room; this density decreased steadily during the decades to follow.
 Kiruna became a municipalsamhälle (a community within a municipality) in 1908.
 This caused unhappiness in local organisations, such as Luossavaara-Kiirunavaara Arbetareförening, that had hoped for status as köping, which would have kept more of the mining income inside the locality.
 In return, the mining company LKAB paid for a hospital, fire station, sewerage, roads, a church (opened 1912) and the priest's home.

 In April 1907, a tram began operation in Kiruna, the northernmost in the world.
 This meant miners would no longer have to walk several kilometres through the sub-arctic cold, nor would they need to climb a hundred meters up the mining hill.
 The network consisted of three lines: bergbanan (funicular), stadsspårvägen (city tramway) and gruvspårvägen (mine tramway).
 The funicular closed in 1955 after a road up the mine was built 1949.
-The city line had a maximum length of 8 km and was unique due to the 1-meter gauge, double windows and heated wagons.
+The city line had a maximum length of 8 km and was unique due to the 1-meter gauge, double-glazed windows and heated wagons.
 It closed in 1958 after gradually being replaced by buses.
 Between 1941 and 1964, a tram was used inside the mine, with wagons bought from closed tramlines throughout Sweden.

 The iron ore industry was good in the early 20th century.
 Before the start of the work, Hjalmar Lundbohm worried whether the Kiruna winter would allow for working outside at all, but despite early research into underground mining, mountaintop removal mining was the primary method in the early years.
 Mechanisation was attempted early using steam powered excavators, but the cold climate led to considerable difficulties and only when electrical machinery became available in the 1910s, significant mechanisation was achieved.
 The peak of Kiirunavaara, Statsrådet, was 247.7 m above Luossajärvi until it was spectacularly blown off in 1910.